Popping a crackling in our speakers is sure to raise concerns regardless of what we're listening to.

 Vinyl naturally holds on to a decent amount of static electricity.
 Some of this static electricity is picked up as noise by the needle cartridge before it is amplified and sent to the speakers.

 The bigger culprit, though, is dust and debris that finds itself in the grooves of the record.
-This dirt is largely attracted by the static charge of the vinyl.
+The static charge of the vinyl largely attracts this dirt.

 To mitigate the “vinyl crackle,” I recommend investing in an anti-static vinyl brush and using it before every listening session.